-Stuart S. Nagel, editor, Beverly Hills and London: Sage Publications, 1977.
-Giandomenico Majone, "The Feasibility of Social Policies," Policy Sciences, vol. 6, 1975, pp.49-69 and Alan Williams, "Cost-Benefit Analysis: Bastard Science?
-And/Or Insidious Poison in the Body Politick?", cit.
+39Giandomenico Majone, "The Feasibility of Social Policies," Policy Sciences, vol. 6, 1975, pp.49-69 and Alan Williams, "Cost-Benefit Analysis: Bastard Science?
+And/Or Insidious Poison in the Body the technical expert: he translates his assessment of the political situation into a set of constraints and, together with other specialists, estimates the consequences of those constraints for the expected level of achievement of the policy objectives.